Interstate 17: Former business route

-State Business Route 17 (also known as SR 17 Bus.) was a former 3 mi business loop of I-17 that served the west side of Black Canyon City, Arizona.
+State Business Route 17 (also known as SR 17 Bus.) was a 3 mi business loop of I-17 that served the west side of Black Canyon City, Arizona.
 SR 17 Bus. followed Old Black Canyon Highway (formerly SR 69 before I-17 replaced most of the route between Phoenix and Cordes Junction) from exit 242 south of town at a diamond interchange to another diamond interchange at exit 244 north of town.
 The business route was subsequently transferred from state to local maintenance and because of ADOT's policy of not signing business loops on nonstate maintained roadways, the route was decommissioned in 2011.